 Our management is responsible for establishing and maintaining adequate internal control over financial reporting.
 Internal control over financial reporting is a process designed to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external reporting purposes in accordance with accounting principles generally accepted in the United States.
-Because of its inherent limitations, internal control over financial reporting as of August 27, 2022.
+Because of its inherent limitations, internal control over financial reporting may not prevent or detect misstatements.
+Management has assessed the effectiveness of our internal control over financial reporting as of August 27, 2022.
 In making its assessment, management has utilized the criteria set forth by the Committee of Sponsoring Organizations ("COSO") of the Treadway Commission in Internal Control-Integrated Framework (2013 Framework).
 Management concluded that based on its assessment, our internal controls over financial reporting were not effective as of August 27, 2022.